Niklas Tarvajärvi

 Niklas Henrikki Tarvajärvi (born 13 March 1983) is a retired Finnish professional footballer who played as a striker.
+He is currently working as the head coach of Heerenveen women's team.

 Career

 Jokerit

 Tarvajärvi started his career at FC Jokerit in Finland's Veikkausliiga.
-During the seasons 2001–2004 he represented the team in 39 matches and scored 11 goals.
+During the 2001–2004 seasons, he represented the team in 39 matches and scored 11 goals.

 MyPa

-After FC Jokerit was sold to rivals HJK Helsinki in March 2004 and renamed to Klubi-04 Tarvajarvi transferred to MyPa.
-In the next two seasons he made 37 appearances and 3 goals.
+After FC Jokerit was sold to rivals HJK Helsinki in March 2004 and renamed to Klubi-04, Tarvajarvi transferred to MyPa.
+In the next two seasons, he made 37 appearances and 3 goals.

 Heerenveen

-In the summer of 2005 he moved to Heerenveen.
-Between 2005 and 2009 he gained 30 appearances in the team and scored four goals.
+In the summer of 2005, he moved to Heerenveen.
+Between 2005 and 2009, he made 30 appearances for the team and scored four goals.
 He also spent time on loan in De Graafschap and Vitesse Arnhem.

 Neuchâtel Xamax

-After almost four years in the Netherlands, Tarvajarvi joined Neuchâtel Xamax in February 2009.
+After almost four years in the Netherlands, Tarvajarvi joined Neuchâtel Xamax in February 2009 for a transfer fee of €500,000.

 Karlsruher SC

-He then signed on 21 July 2009 a two-year contract with Karlsruher SC.
+He then signed a two-year contract on 21 July 2009 with Karlsruher SC.